SECURITIES PURCHASE AGREEMENT

 1. Purchase and Sale of Note.

 a.
 Purchase of Note.
-On the Closing Date (as defined below), the Company shall issue and sell to the Buyer and the Buyer agrees to purchase from the Company such principal amount of the Note as is set forth immediately below the Buyer’s name on the signature pages hereto.
-In connection with the issuance of this Note, the Company shall also issue a Common Stock Purchase Warrant for 160,000 warrants (the “Warrant Shares”), pursuant to the terms therein.
-The Warrant shall be deemed earned in full as of this Closing Date.
+On the Closing Date (as defined below), the Company shall issue and sell to the Buyer and the Buyer agrees to purchase from the Company such principal amount of Note as is set forth immediately below the Buyer’s name on the signature pages hereto.

 b.
 Form of Payment.
-On the Closing Date (as defined below), the (A) Buyer shall pay the purchase price for the Note to be issued and sold to it at the Closing (as defined below) (the “Purchase Price”) by wire transfer of immediately available funds to the Company, in accordance with the Company’s written wiring instructions, against delivery of the Note in the principal amount equal to the Purchase Price as is set forth immediately below the Buyer’s name on the signature pages hereto and (B) the Company shall deliver such duly executed Note on behalf of the Company, to the Buyer, against delivery of such Purchase Price and Buyer Note.
+On the Closing Date (as defined below), (i) the Buyer shall pay the purchase price for the Note to be issued and sold to it at the Closing (as defined below) (the “Purchase Price”) by wire transfer of immediately available funds to the Company, in accordance with the Company’s written wiring instructions, against delivery of the Note in the principal amount equal to the Purchase Price as is set forth immediately below the Buyer’s name on the signature pages hereto, and (ii) the Company shall deliver such duly executed Note on behalf of the Company, to the Buyer, against delivery of such Purchas e Price.

 c.
 Closing Date.
-The date and time of the first issuance and sale of the Note pursuant to this Agreement (the “Closing Date”) shall be on or about May 31, 2019, or such other mutually agreed upon time.
+The date and time of the first issuance and sale of the Note pursuant to this Agreement (the “Closing Date”) shall be on or about July 23, 2019, or such other mutually agreed upon time.
+The closing of the transactions contemplated by this Agreement (the “Closing”) shall occur on the Closing Date at such location as may be agreed to by the parties.

 2. Buyer’s Representations and Warranties.
 The Buyer represents and warrants to the Company that: